orbeon/orbeon-forms-doc/Installation-:-Tomcat.md

 First, unzip the Orbeon Forms WAR file into a directory of your choice, for example:

-    /path/to/orbeon
+    /path/to/orbeon-war

-This means that under the `orbeon` directory, you should have a `WEB-INF` directory.
+This means that under the `orbeon-war` directory, you should have a `WEB-INF` directory.

 Then create a context in Tomcat's `server.xml`, for example: